mastodon/mastodon/README.md

 [releases]: https://github.com/mastodon/mastodon/releases
 [crowdin]: https://crowdin.com/project/mastodon

+## Customizations

+This installation is customized in order to run AppMap.

+For more information, see [APPMAP.md](/APPMAP.md).

+---

 Mastodon is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, and video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub!)

 Click below to **learn more** in a video: